f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 Configuring PortGroups from the webUI
 -----------------------------------

-To configure Portgroups go to **Network Settings > Port Groups** in the F5OS webUI.
-This should be configured before any Interface, VLAN, or LAG configuration.
+To configure portgroups go to **Network Settings > Port Groups** in the F5OS webUI.
+This should be configured before any interface, VLAN, or LAG configuration.

 .. image:: images/initial_setup_of_rseries_network_layer/image6.png
   :align: center
   :scale: 70%

-If you do make a change the applaince will be forced to reboot to load a new bitstream image into the FPGA.
+If you do make a change, the appliance will be forced to reboot to load a new bitstream image into the FPGA.

 .. image:: images/initial_setup_of_rseries_network_layer/image7.png
   :align: center